When it comes to a good Christmas dinner, London has more than its fair share of offerings. Discover the best with this festive guide.

 City + Oxford Circus

-There are fun times ahead at Swingers crazy golf venues which have a smashing selection of street foods to get you fuelled up for the big game.
+There are fun times ahead at Swingers crazy golf this Christmas.
+Sure, golf can be Christmassy if you want it to be.
+Their spots around London have a smashing selection of street foods to get you fuelled up for the big game.

-They follow that up with a selection of festive desserts and Christmas cocktails to smash alongside a cheeky nine holes on the course.
+They then follow that up with a selection of seasonal desserts and of course more than enough Christmas cocktails that sink a lot easier than that pesky golf ball does on the ninth hole.

 Remember you don’t have to play crazy golf to enter, so come as a spectator and make the most of the tasty food and drink.